devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 threads an initial value through a series of predicate/function pairs only applying each function if its predicate returns true.
-In this post we're going to look at a Scala representation, and whether it fits the shape and laws of any common algebraic structures: Monoid, Functor, and Monad.
+In this post we're going to look at a Scala representation, and whether it fits the shape and laws of any common algebraic structures: Monoid, Functor (Endofunctor, to be specific), and Monad.

 Let's start with an example in Clojure.
 We want to build up a request based on some arbitrary conditions: